ehsanyousefzadehasl/MCP/papers/03-RC-NVM.md

 Finding that crossbar-based non-volatile memory (NVM) technologies, such as 3D XPoint, RRAM, and PCM, are promissing alternatives to support both row-oriented and column-oriented accesses with much lower area overhead, the authors design Row-Column-NVM (RC-NVM) that leverages the layout symmetry of crossbar-based NVM to enable fexible and efficient row and column accesses for IMDBs.

 ## The solution
+A new NVM architecture for enabling row-based and column-based accesses while providing a simple addressing model with some changes to cache architecture for addressing data synonym and coherency issues.
+Employing group caching for mitigating the bad effect of accesses with a specific order, also cache pinning to solve the thrashing problem.

+## Results
+- In best case, 14.5X memory access performance improvement compared to conventional NVM (RRAM)
+- Area Overhead: 15% compared to conventional NVM

 ## Strenghts
+- Hierarchical decoding structure effectively reduce the decoding delay and power when the proposed mechanism (RC-NVM) scales up.
+- Considering coherence issue, when both row and column buffer ins the same bank are in use, by not allowing the row and column buffer to be active at the same time.
+If a row-column operation switch occurs, RC-NVM will close the active buffer and flush the data back, before it activates the new buffer.
+- Simple dual addressing addressing model
+- Considering the data synonym problem with a simple mechanism
+-

 ## Weaknesses
+- They show area overheads of RC-NVM and DRAM, but when it comes to latency, they just mention their own laterncy overhead which is about 15% and it is because of cell access and writing delay!
+- Not clear how they considered and compared the cache synonym and coherence overhead.

 ## Comment
+- I feel their evaluation is in a way to show off with big improvement numbers!

 ## New Ideas?

 ---
 ## For learning